 Is “Made in Germany” just about quality?

 Once we look at softer values, such as integrity, authenticity, and inspiration – the German public’s perceptions of the DAX30 companies are mixed at best.

 Even those on top, such as Adidas or Siemens, struggle to convince the public that they behave ethically and that they keep their promises.

 Another problem many top companies have in Germany is differentiation – or lack thereof.
 The public does not seem to perceive these companies as standing apart from their competitors.

-The data has been collected through Caliber’s Real-time tracker, part of Caliber’s brand & reputation analytics platform in May 2018.
+The data was collected through Caliber’s Real-Time Tracker, part of Caliber’s brand & reputation analytics platform, in May 2018.
 For more details about this study, please contact us.

 Download the DAX30 ranking for 2018